Microsoft's current position

 Viridian is designed to compete with ESX Server, VMware's data center product.

 In order to offer a viable alternative to ESX Server, Microsoft is investing a lot in areas of performance and capabilities.
-To improve virtual machine efficiency, Microsoft is working with Intel and AMD to get the most from their next generation
+To improve virtual machine efficiency, Microsoft is working with Intel and AMD to get the most from their next generation of processors.
+Microsoft has also struck a partnership with XenSource, makers of open source hypervisor Xen, to make sure Linux guest operating systems will achieve the highest performance possible.

 On the capabilities side, Microsoft is taking care to grant compatibility with current Virtual Server virtual machines images (.vhd).
 And the company is directly modifying Windows so that the operating system can sustain a hardware modification—such as adding memory modules, processors or network interface cards—while running in a virtual machine.